neuroelf/isicarchive/README.md

 ## Some more details on the web-based API
-Any interaction with the web-based API is performed by the ```IsicApi``` object through the HTTPS protocol, using the [requests](https://2.python-requests.org/en/master/) package methods.
+Any interaction with the web-based API is performed by the ```IsicApi``` object through the HTTPS protocol, using the appropriate [requests](https://2.python-requests.org/en/master/) package methods.
 As part of the requests made, the endpoint (function and type of element being interacted with) is specified, and one or several parameters can be set,